bibo19842003/gerrit-document-cn-translation/dev-plugins.md

 update could not be achieved (e.g. due to slow responding server nodes) this interface can be used to retry the request instead of failing it immediately.

+It also allows implementors to group exceptions that have the same cause into one metric bucket.

 ## MailSoyTemplateProvider